sbettid/CustomJ48/README.md

 The `-f` option specifies a file path that is used to export the decision tree, in the desired format, to a file instead of using the console, which is the default option.

 The `-h` option prints the help message.

+The `-i` option specifies the input format in case of STDIN.
+The available options are CSV and ARFF, with CSV as default value.

 The `-p` option enables the custom pruning feature described in the [pruning section](#pruning-feature).